drrb/puppet-library/README.md

 [![Gem Version](https://badge.fury.io/rb/puppet-library.png)](http://badge.fury.io/rb/puppet-library)
 [![Dependency Status](https://gemnasium.com/drrb/puppet-library.png)](https://gemnasium.com/drrb/puppet-library)

 Puppet Library serves Puppet modules in the same format as [the Puppet Forge](http://forge.puppetlabs.com).
 This allows you to create a private Puppet Forge and manage all the modules you use completely within your infrastructure.

+Plugins can be created to serve modules from arbitrary sources.
+Puppet Library contains built-in support for:
-It currently supports serving packaged (`.tar.gz`) modules from a directory (or directories) of your choosing.
+ - serving packaged (`.tar.gz`) modules from a directory (or directories) of your choosing
+ - proxying a remote forge (or forges)

 ## Installation